sadafem/sadafem/README.md

 ### Brief Introduction

 - 🌱 I’m Sadaf Erfanmanesh.
 I was born and raised in Tehran, Iran.
 Now I'm living in Calgary, Canada.
-- 🎓 I recently graduated from University of Calgay with a masters degree in Computer Science.
+- 🎓 I recently graduated from University of Calgay with a masters degree in Computer Science, specializing in Computer Networks.
 - 💻 I have an enthusiasm for a variety of fields from Software development, Computer networks, Algorithms to UI/UX Designing.
 - 🎡 My hobbies are reading novels and poems, learning languages, surfing Youtube, and playing instrumentals.